Food Truck Profit Calculator

 Food truck - food truck profit calculator

-• Average Daily Sales – How much revenue your truck makes per day.
+• Average Daily Sales – How much your food truck business makes per day.
+It means the total revenue in one day from food sales before deducting expenses.

-• Operating Days Per Month – How many days you run the truck in a typical month.
+• Operating Days Per Month – How many days your truck operates in a month.
+For example, if you run the truck for 6 days per week, that would typically be 24 days in a month.

-• COGS % (Cost of Goods Sold) – The percentage of sales that go toward food and beverage costs.
+• COGS % (Cost of Goods Sold) – The percentage of sales that goes toward food such as ingredients, meat, vegetables, sauces, bread, beverages, and packaging costs.
+On average, most food truck businesses’ COGS fall within the 25% to 40% range.

-• Monthly Fixed Expenses – All non-food costs such as labor, insurance, maintenance, permits, and fuel.
+• Monthly Fixed Expenses – All non-food costs that are not directly related to ingredients such as labor, insurance, maintenance, permits, parking fees, marketing, and fuel.

 • Monthly revenue